-During April of this year, two micro-mobility companies, Bird and Lime, brought their e-scooters to Brookline.
+Over the course of April 2019, two micro-mobility companies, Bird and Lime, brought their e-scooters to Brookline.
 This area is part of Greater Boston.
 Each company placed 100 e-scooters in Brookline on a trial basis which will last to November 2019.

 Before this experiment, no other e-scooters were present in the state of Massachusetts.
 So, if the trial period goes well, it’s likely more scooters will come to other Boston municipalities.
 And in this case, the commuting habits among those living within and around Greater Boston will change.

 Many residents and the Transportation Officials of Boston hope the Lime and Bird trial is a success.
 Because bird scooter in Boston would offer a reliable and sustainable transportation option for the Greater Boston Area.